 Who supports the supporters?

-Alcoholism and alcohol abuse are among the most common, devastating, and costly problems in the United States.
-According to the National Institute on Alcohol Abuse and Alcoholism, more than half of all US adults have a family history of alcohol abuse, and more than 7 million children live in a household where at least one parent is dependent on or has abused alcohol.
+Alcoholism and alcohol use disorder are among the most common, devastating, and costly problems in the United States.
+According to the National Institute on Alcohol Abuse and Alcoholism, more than half of all US adults have a family history of alcohol use disorder, and more than 7 million children live in a household where at least one parent is dependent on or has alcohol use disorder.
 Additionally, recent studies by the Substance Abuse and Mental Health Services Administration have shown that approximately 53 percent of adults in the United States have reported that one or more of their close relatives has a drinking problem.

 Often the emphasis in providing treatment and resources is focused solely on the individual who is alcohol dependent.
 However, taking this approach can be shortsighted as family members experience their own stressors, and frequently play a key role in supporting their addicted loved one.